-Julia's work is influenced by her experiences growing up in a strict independent baptist community where she was forbidden to listen to any contemporary music with a drum beat, where her dress and appearance as a female where strictly monitored (only skirts and dresses), and where a literal interpretation of the Bible based on the views of those in power dominated the spiritual and cultural narrative.
-Based on her upbringing her work experienced an explosion of divergence while she made it a point to gain as many outside perspectives on 'how to live' as possible.
-Through determination she learned that art may not only be an avenue for healing, but also a tool -when using the processes of art making- for solving and acknowledging difficult problems.
-Art therefore, became the medium for which she could build a bridge between her and 'the world.'
+Julia's practice is influenced by her experiences growing up in a tight-knit alt-right fundamental Christian community.
+When she defied her father’s wishes to attend a liberal arts university her work experienced an explosion of divergence as she started making meaningful contact with others from different backgrounds.
+She made it a point to gain as many outside perspectives on 'how to live' as possible.
+From these experiences she learned art may not only be an avenue for healing, but a tool for solving and acknowledging difficult problems.
+Art became the medium for which she could build a bridge between herself and 'the world.'

 My practice attempts to deepen meaningful connections between people, their environment, and their perceptions.
 As a practitioner of creativity, my work has many directions.
 It takes the form of social projects, craft pottery, and at times as an opportunity to engage in personal expression/voice.

 As social projects, my work with Old School Farm Pottery and Communion, are intended to be experienced in a community, as a social experience, and conversation.
 My intention is to enact lasting positive social change and engagement through collaborations with individuals, communities, and institutions.
 These social projects are not always concrete- as people walk away with an experience, a full belly, or a relationship rather than an object.
 The main goal in my social projects is to create sustainable knowledge, ways of working, and systems for others to thrive in their daily lives.